whiteroses/webob-notes/issue_256.md

 	  with more than one language tag.
 Examples of such a usage include:..."
 Examples of use cases where `.best_match()` does not suffice?
+* RFC4647, Secion 2.2:
+	* "...wildcards outside the first position are ignored by Extended Filtering (see Section 3.2.2)."
+	* "The use or absence of one or more wildcards cannot be taken to imply that a certain number of subtags will appear in the matching set of language tags."
+Not sure what this means.
+I think it follows from the way Extended Filtering ignores wildcards outside the first position, where it drops those positions and shifts all following subtags up a position?
+(Check how Extended Filtering works.)

 * In `.best_match` docstring: "If two matches have equal weight, then the one that shows up first in the `offers` list will be returned."
 Why follow the